Quick Answer

 One-Breath Recap

 The expense ratio captures ongoing costs (management, 12b-1, admin) but never sales loads, and the sales charge is figured on the public offering price, not net asset value.
-Class A charges a front-end load for large, long-term investors, Class B a declining back-end charge that often converts to A, and Class C level fees forever for short holds.
-Fund capital gains distributions are long-term based on the fund's holding period, real estate investment trust payouts are ordinary income under the 75/75/90 rules, and fund exchanges within a family are taxable.
-Match the benchmark to the fund's style, check manager tenure, and this two-question unit answers itself.
+The 8.5% load ceiling is conditional, not automatic, and steps down to 8.0%, 7.75%, or 7.25% when a condition is missing; Class A charges a front-end load for large, long-term investors, Class B a declining back-end charge that often converts to A, and Class C level fees, traditionally without converting.
+Fund capital gains distributions are long-term based on the fund's holding period, real estate investment trust payouts are generally ordinary income under the 75/75/90 rules, and fund exchanges within a family are taxable.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Pooled Investment Characteristics unit for the complete lesson.
+Read the full Pooled Investment Characteristics unit.